 Centres must have a written Internal Quality Assurance strategy.

 This will help ensure that internal quality assurance procedures:

-- provide accuracy and consistency between Assessors in the use and interpretation of the guidance in the qualification and/or assessment documentation - are efficient and cost effective
+- provide accuracy and consistency between Assessors in the use and interpretation of the guidance in the qualification and/or assessment documentation - are efficient and cost effective.

-Internal quality assurance requirements must meet the policies and guidance as outlined in the consortium's guidance to centres.
-Details of these guidance documents can be accessed through the Administration Handbook (Introduction to working with City & Guilds and WJEC) available on the Consortium website at www.healthandcarelearning.wales.
+Internal quality assurance requirements must meet the policies and guidance as outlined in the Consortium's guidance to centres.
+Details of these guidance documents can be accessed through the Administration Handbook available on the Consortium website at www.healthandcarelearning.wales.